Perspective | The NFL is a league of strict routine. That’s not going to work in a pandemic.

 “It’s one of those deals,” Titans safety Kevin Byard said Wednesday on a Zoom call with reporters.
 “Whenever they tell us to play, we’re going to have to go out there and play.”

 Sounds simple.
 But this episode also shows how delicate this all is.
-Even as the Titans prepare for the Steelers not knowing when they’ll next be able to practice in-person, look at the factors that make Tennessee’s situation more tenable than it might be.
+Even as the Titans prepare for the Steelers not knowing when they will next be able to practice in person, look at the factors that make Tennessee’s situation more tenable than it might be.

-The shutdown of the facility came on a Tuesday, typically an off day for players, the day coaching staffs start building the game plan for the following week.
+The shutdown of the facility came on a Tuesday, typically a day off for players, the day coaching staffs start building the game plan for the following week.
 The first eight positives were identified five full days before the scheduled game against Pittsburgh.
 That’s plenty of time for the teams and the league to read and react — not only following existing protocols to quarantine the infected and further test everyone else, but also adjusting physical and mental preparations for a game that will be delayed by minimally one or two days.

 But here’s what I’d bet the mortgage on: Not all positive tests are going to be returned on a Tuesday.
-Players and coaches are tested every single day.
+Players and coaches are tested every day.
 It’s only logical, then, that a positive could surface on, say, a Saturday.
 The league couldn’t reasonably kick a game to a Wednesday and then have those two teams ready to play again the following Sunday, right?

 Football is violent.
 You could argue the two most important aspects to a season are rest and recovery.
 Further adjustments would be necessary.
-In a league where coaches and players are programmed and rigid to the point where specific days are associated with specific tasks — “Wednesday” means the week’s first practice, “Saturday” means the final walk-through, etc. — being malleable is foreign.
+In a league in which coaches and players are programmed and rigid to the point that specific days are associated with specific tasks — “Wednesday” means the week’s first practice, “Saturday” means the final walk-through, etc. — being malleable is foreign.
 Yet here we are.

 “We live one week at a time,” Steelers Coach Mike Tomlin said Wednesday.